 Who is Chime for?

 It's hard to overlook the low-interest rate but if you want a simple, straight-forward bank with automatic savings, no fees, and a debit card – Chime does this.

-Considering they don't charge you anything else, plus they give you debit card rewards (rare), they're a solid option if you like automatic savings but don't want to pay $5/mo to the likes of Digit (depending on how much you save, you could be surrendering that in interest).
+Considering they don't charge you anything else, they're an attractive option if you like automatic savings but don't want to pay $5/mo to the likes of Digit (depending on how much you save, you could be surrendering that in interest).